miarez/AutoEDA/README.md

 `Cloud Service Providers` get the benefit of doing query optimization by applying patterns used by their clients, I will emulate the same functionality by using opensource code to find patterns and help analysts understand their data.

+I am writing my own language, so soon enough this will get absorbed into my language.
+Meaning a C++ rewrite is inevitable down the line.

 ## Why am I building this?